I Ran a Mile for 31 Days Straight—Here’s How It Affected Me

 Around me, brick homes painted the picture of American domesticity, a Kia Sorento in the garage, crepe myrtles along the driveway.
 Men in Crocs fired up lawnmowers.
 Women swung garden hoses.
 They looked neither happy nor unhappy.
 Their faces mirrored my own: Sweaty, resigned, hiding the guilt about their own exhaustion.

-Languishing has defined 2021, for me and arguably for everyone else.
+Languishing has defined the past year, for me and arguably for everyone else.
 We all know the feeling: Stagnant.
 Stuck.
 Most days pass in a blur of emails and dirty dishes.
 Did I go anywhere?
 Not really.
 Did I accomplish anything?
 I’m not sure.
 Shouldn’t I be over this feeling by now?
 There are plenty of options for things I could do—make new friends, write, volunteer—but I’m too busy thinking about all the things I should do.
 (Make new friends, write, volunteer.)
 It's paralyzing.
 To make matters worse, the effects of languishing are collective as well as individual: We’re all caught in the mud.
 No one has a rope to pull us out.

 This summer, sick of fighting through the malaise, I made a decision: Enough.
 No more languishing.
 It was time to get unstuck.

 But how?
 I needed something to throw myself into, something to strive toward.
 The act of running—hurtling forward, leaving the past behind—seemed suddenly appealing.
 Never mind that I hate running.
 Other people like it.
 Ambitious people run.
 Successful people run.
 The sidewalk is available and free to use.
 How hard could it be?
 The first time I ran, I made it to the end of my neighborhood street before seeing spots.
 A fitness app blinked at me, "Done already?"
 I'd made it less than one-third of a mile.